Back to blog

 The reporting in Hayashi 1998 also lacks detail; the methods don’t provide a clear explanation for where the patients came from.

-However, upon closer inspection, these are not two reports of the same patient cohort; they are distinct studies.
+However, upon closer inspection, these might not be two reports of the same patient cohort, they could be distinct studies.

 Our system caught a small nuance buried in the discussion section of Hayashi 2001.
 Here, Hayashi 2001 cited Hayashi 1998 as a “previous study” that was performed retrospectively in their discussion.
-Meanwhile, Hayashi 2001 writes about a prospective cohort.
-Hayashi 1998 and Hayashi 2001 are actually two distinct studies that analyzed separate patient cohorts.
+Meanwhile, Hayashi 2001 is a prospective cohort.
+This gives us reason to suspect that Hayashi 1998 and Hayashi 2001 are actually two distinct studies that analyzed separate patient cohorts.

 Unfortunately, the authors only extract outcome data from the Hayashi 1998 paper; data from Hayashi 2001 was not considered in any meta-analysis.
 This means that the Cochrane review had incorrectly excluded an eligible study in their meta-analysis.